Laser Eye Surgery: Home or Abroad?

-- Accommodation: As you need to put yourself up while you’re there, you could pay up to £200 per night for accommodation.
-You also may need to be there for a week if not two, as you need to arrive in the country a few days before your treatment.
+- Accommodation: As you need to put yourself up while you’re there, you could pay £100-£200 per night for accommodation.
+You may need to be there for a week, if not two, as you need to arrive in the country a few days before your treatment.
 It’s also advised not to fly until you’ve been signed off as fit to do so by your surgeon.

-- Insurance: Standard medical insurance doesn’t cover medical treatment abroad.
-You’ll need to take out additional medical insurance which can cost anything between £45 and £180.
-This is important as if complications do arise from your treatment, you will not be covered unless you declared you were having it abroad.
+- Insurance: Standard medical insurance usually doesn’t cover medical treatment abroad.
+You’ll need to take out additional medical insurance, which can cost anything upwards of £200.
+This is important as if complications arise from your treatment, you will not be covered unless you declared you had it abroad.

 - Days off work: The cost of time spent off work will vary from person to person, especially if you work for yourself or use accumulated holiday days.
 But if you need to take unpaid leave to fit around flights and treatment times, then you could lose more than you save.